| Home | About us | Projects | Help us | Contact us | Staff ||

 Finally, after five years of careful monitoring, selective fundraising and reams of paperwork, we have achieved our final determination from the IRS that we are indeed a 501(c)(3) public charity.
-All new independent public charities must follow this five-year path to achieving the final determination, and we thank all who donated, because each one of you helped us achieve this goal - a critical milestone in the development of any public charity.
+All new independent public charities [at that time] must follow this five-year path to achieving the final determination, and we thank all who donated, because each one of you helped us achieve this goal - a critical milestone in the development of any public charity.

 I founded this charity because it was too easy to write a check to an organization.
 Yes, there are a great many worthy charities already out there, and they do great work; but I always was left with an empty feeling.
 I realized I needed personal involvement, to get my hands dirty, metaphorically.